Creating a new compliance framework for any provider

 Completeness: Include all framework requirements, even those without automated checks

-Version Control: Include framework version in Name and Version fields
+Version Control: Include framework version in Name and Version fields.
+Never leave Version: "" — it breaks get_check_compliance() key format

 File Naming: Use format {framework}_{version}_{provider}.json